Campaigns of Nader Shah: Mesopotamian Campaign

-As a direct result of Tahmasp II's blunders in his ill-fated invasion of the Ottoman Caucasus all of Nader's previous gains in the theatre were lost and a humiliating treaty had been signed giving away hegemony over the Caucasus to Istanbul.
-This settlement gave Nader the authority to force Tahmasp's abdication and resume the war against the Turks by launching an invasion of Ottoman Iraq and Mesopotamia.
+As a direct result of Tahmasp II's blunders in his ill-fated invasion of the Ottoman Caucasus all of Nader's previous gains on the battlefield were lost and a humiliating treaty had been signed, giving away Isfahan's hegemony over the Caucasus to Istanbul.
+This settlement gave Nader the authority to force Tahmasp's abdication and resume the war against the Turks by launching an invasion on Ottoman Iraq.

-The Strike into Kurdistan
+The Strike into Iraq

-Ottoman held Iraq seemed a peculiar choice for Nader's invasion as all the western territories of Iran were restored under the ignominious treaty signed by Tahmasp with the Caucasus under Turkish control.
-Axworthy speculates that Nader intended to seize Baghdad as a bargaining chip in exchange for the Caucasus but with Baghdad being such a strategic prize in itself it is rather doubtful any civil exchange of territory was held in mind at the time at all.
-Despite the unexpected choice of theatre the Ottomans in the region were well prepared to receive the Iranians.
+Ottoman Iraq seemed a peculiar choice for Nader's invasion, as all the western territories of Iran were restored under the ignominious treaty signed by Tahmasp with the Caucasus under Turkish control.
+Axworthy speculates that Nader intended to seize Baghdad as a bargaining chip in exchange for the Caucasus, but with Baghdad being such a strategic prize in itself, it is rather doubtful he had any civil exchange of territory in mind at the time.
+Despite the unexpected choice of theatre, the Ottomans in the region were well prepared to receive the Iranians.

-To achieve a modicum of surprise Nader decided upon a march through the mountains as opposed to a direct advance against the fortified border town of Zohab near Qasr-e Shirin.
-The mountain path was a difficult and snowy route to negotiate and some amongst the soldiers perished but Nader managed to get his 600 men to descend down into the valley behind the Ottoman battlements and without hesitation struck in the dead of night.
-Completely out-witted by Nader the garrison of Zohab woke up and fled their posts in terror.
+To achieve a modicum of surprise, Nader decided to launch a march through the mountains, as opposed to a direct advance against the fortified border town of Zohab, near Qasr-e Shirin.
+The mountain path was a difficult and snowy route to navigate and some amongst the soldiers perished but Nader managed to get his 600 men to descend down into the valley behind the Ottoman battlements and, without any hesitation, struck in the dead of night.
+Completely out-witted by Nader, the garrison of Zohab woke up and fled their posts in terror.
 Nader ordered a new fort to be built and moved south to join the main Iranian army that had left Hamadan and was heading to Baghdad.

 Crossing the Tigris

-Besieging Kirkuk with a residue force of 7,000 the main Iranian army marched on until they defeated an Ottoman army near Baghdad and then proceeded to encircle the city itself in preparation for a siege after a hard fought campaign of manoeuvre were Nader managed to cross the Tigris.
-Ahmad Pasha would prove a stubborn defender of the city and held out until the approach of a relief effort in the form of an army of 80,000 under Topal Pasha.
+Besieging Kirkuk with a residue force of 7,000 soldiers, the main Iranian army marched on until they defeated an Ottoman army near Baghdad and then proceeded to encircle the city itself in preparation for a siege after a hard-fought maneuvering campaign were Nader managed to cross the Tigris.
+Ahmad Pasha would prove a stubborn defender of the city and held out until the approach of a relief effort in the form of an army of 80,000 soldiers, placed under the command of Topal Pasha.

 The Battle of Samara

-In a cunning ruse Topal drew Nader into a disadvantageous battle where despite losing a quarter of his own men Topal inflicted a crushing defeat on the Iranian army, half of which was destroyed and all its guns lost.
-This monumental victory allowed the lifting of the siege further to the south where Ahmad Pasha- having heard of Topal Osman's victory -came out with an enthusiastic garrison to chase away the 12,000 Iranians left to maintain the blockade of Baghdad.
+In a cunning ruse, Topal drew Nader into a disadvantageous battle where, despite losing a quarter of his own men, Topal inflicted a crushing defeat on the Iranian army, half of which was destroyed and all its guns lost.
+This monumental victory allowed the lifting of the siege further to the south where Ahmad Pasha - having heard of Topal Osman's victory - came out with an enthusiastic garrison to chase away the 12,000 Iranians left to maintain the blockade of Baghdad.